Chase Slate®: Balance Transfers With No Intro Fee

 Once approved for the Slate card, customers have 60 days in which to execute the promotional balance transfer.
 In effect, you are asking Chase to pay off your old credit card's balance and apply that amount to your new Slate card.
 Just note that the old balance must be on a card that is not from Chase.

 I have reviewed dozens of other cards, but all others require that an additional 3% of the amount transferred be added to your new account as a balance transfer fee.
-So this is clearly the best balance transfer offer on the market as it is the only one without a balance transfer fee.
+So this is clearly the best balance transfer offer on the market as it is the only one with a $0 intro balance transfer fee.
 But in addition, new purchases can also be made interest free for a period of 15 months.
 Always keep in mind that you will still have to make a monthly minimum payment, and you will still have to pay off all charges within 15 months in order to avoid interest.
+(See also: When to Do a Balance Transfer to Pay Off Credit Card Debt)

 The Beauty of Blueprint

-There are four components to this system: First, cardholders can designate charges as “Full Pay.”
-When you can’t pay your balance in full you can designate particular types of charges that you want to pay off, and carry a balance on the others.
-This is an amazing feature as all other cards will incur interest on all charges unless your entire balance is paid in full.
-Secondly, their “Split” program allows you to create a plan to pay off a large purchase in the amount of time you choose.
-The “Finish It” component allows you to plan how much you want to pay each month and calculates how long it will take to pay off your debt at that rate.
+There are four components to this system: First, cardholders can designate charges as "Full Pay."
+When you can't pay your balance in full you can designate particular types of charges that you want to pay off, and carry a balance on the others.
+This is an amazing feature as other cards will incur interest on all charges unless your entire balance is paid in full.
+The Blueprint program will allow you to pay off some purchases without charging you interest, even if you currently carry a balance.
+That's unheard of.
+Secondly, their "Split" program allows you to create a plan to pay off a large purchase in the amount of time you choose.
+The "Finish It" component allows you to plan how much you want to pay each month and calculates how long it will take to pay off your debt at that rate.
 Alternatively, you can decide when you want to pay off your balance, and it will calculate the monthly payments necessary to achieve that goal.
-Finally, the “Track It” feature is a budgeting tool to help you group and total your purchases.
+Finally, the "Track It" feature is a budgeting tool to help you group and total your purchases.
 Together, they are the most powerful debt reduction system offered by any credit card issuer.

-- No fee balance transfer.
+- No intro fee on balance transfers.
 With 15 months of fee-free and interest-free financing on your existing balance, you will not find this offer anywhere else.

 - Promotional financing on new purchase.
 New transactions are also interest-free for 15 months.